millionhz/tiny-hash/README.md

 optional arguments:
   -h, --help            show this help message and exit -a  [ ...], --algorithm  [ ...]
-                        algorithms to use for hashing -c HASH, --compare HASH
+                        algorithms to use for hashing a file (choose from 'sha1', 'sha256', 'md5') -c HASH, --compare HASH
-                        compare sha1, sha256 and md5 with the provided hash
+                        compare file hash with the provided hash

-By default the script generates sha256 hash
+by default the script generates sha256 hash
 ```